Rasheed Seidu Inusa

 Rasheed Seidu Inusa is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
 He is currently Ghana's Ambassador-at-large.

 Ambassadorial appointment

-In July 2017, President Nana Akuffo-Addo named Rasheed Inusa as Ghana's Ambassador-at-large.
-He was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.
+In July 2017, President Nana Akuffo-Addo appointed Rasheed Inusa as Ghana's Ambassador-at-Large.
+He was one of twenty-two distinguished Ghanaians named to head various diplomatic Ghanaian missions around the world.